Mouctar Diakhaby

-Mouctar Diakhaby (born 19 December 1996) is a professional footballer who plays as a centre-back for La Liga club Valencia.
+Mouctar Diakhaby (born 19 December 1996) is a professional footballer who plays as a centre-back or defensive midfielder for La Liga club Valencia.
 Born in France, he plays for the Guinea national team.

 Early life

-Diakhaby was born in Vendôme, France, to Guinean parents.
-They were from Touba, Boké Region.
+Diakhaby was born in Vendôme, France, to Guinean parents, who were from Touba.

 Club career

 Lyon

 Diakhaby made his first team debut for Lyon on 10 September 2016 in a Ligue 1 match against Bordeaux, playing the whole match in a 3–1 home loss.
 On 30 November 2016, he scored his first competitive goal for the Lyon first team in a 6–0 Ligue 1 away rout of Nantes.

 On 23 February 2017, Diakhaby scored a goal (in the 89th minute) in the 2016–17 Europa League round of 32 second-leg 7–1 home win over AZ Alkmaar to register his first career UEFA Europa League or UEFA Champions League goal.
 He also scored a goal in each of two legs of the 2016–17 Europa League round of 16 tie against Roma.